 All children will have access to water at all times.
 Please provide your child with a named water bottle.
 We will send these water bottles home every day to be thoroughly cleaned.
 Please return them to school daily.
-If you send your child to school with their bottle already filled, please ensure they only have water in them (no juice).

 Cool Milk Scheme